Uniform Distribution of Sequences and its interplay with Functional Analysis: Functional Analytic consequences of a result of Niederreiter

 ($T_p(E)$ is the type $p$ constant of $E$, see pp. 137-8 of \cite{AK}). \end{lemm}

 In our case the constant $C$ depends on the cardinality of the finite subset of $F$ that supports $x$; in Maurey's Lemma it depends only on the space $E$, which must be of type $p$.
-If we assume, as we may, that $F \subseteq B_E$ (thus $diam(F) \le 2$) and $N$ is quite large, then clearly $\frac{1+C}{N} \le \frac{T_p(E)}{N^{\frac{1}{q}}}$, hence we get Maurey's Lemma.
-In some way assertion (1) of Th.2 is the "pointwise" version of Maurey's Lemma.
+If we assume, as we may, that $F \subseteq B_E$ (thus $\diam(F) \le 2$) and $N$ is large, then clearly $\frac{1+C}{N} \le \frac{T_p(E)}{N^{\frac{1}{q}}}$, hence we get Maurey's Lemma.
+In some way assertion (1) of Theorem 2 is the "pointwise" version of Maurey's Lemma.

-From assertion (2) of Th.2 together with Mazur's classical result, stating that the weak and the norm closure of any convex subset of a Banach space coincide, we obtain the following interesting consequence.
+From assertion (2) of Theorem 2 together with Mazur's classical result, stating that the weak and the norm closure of any convex subset of a Banach space coincide, we obtain the following interesting consequence.

 \begin{prop} Let $E$ be a Banach space and $(y_n) \subseteq E$ be any weakly convergent sequence, so that $y_n \overset{w}{\rightarrow} y$.
-Then there is a function $\varphi:\Bbb{N} \rightarrow \Bbb{N}$ such that the sequence $x_n=y_{\varphi(n)}, \;n \ge 1$ is Ces\`{a}ro summable to $y$, that is $\frac{x_1+\dots+x_N}{N} \overset{\| \cdot\|}{\underset{N \to \infty}{\longrightarrow}} y$. \end{prop}
+Then there is a function $\varphi:\mathbb{N} \rightarrow \mathbb{N}$ such that the sequence $x_n=y_{\varphi(n)}, \;n \ge 1$ is Ces\`{a}ro summable to $y$, that is $\| \cdot\|-\lim_{N \to \infty} \frac{x_1+\dots+x_N}{N}=y$. \end{prop}